sorukumar/blog/_posts/Draft-2024-04-12-Centrality-Measures.md

 | Ivy  | 5                               | $\frac{5-1}{5}$   | 0.8                  |
 | Eva  | 6                               | $\frac{5-1}{6}$   | 0.67                 |

-Study the graph below to internalize that how same or different Closeness centrality is with Big D or Big B.
+Study the graph below to internalize that how  Closeness centrality is with Big D or Big B.
 ```mermaid
 flowchart TB
     HighBetweennessNode --- NodeA